mysticcoders/www/_posts/2009-10-06-enums-internationalization-with-wicket.markdown

 tags: []
 comments: true
 ---
-<em>(Editorâ€™s note: <a href="http://yeswicket.com" target="_blank">Olivier Croisier</a> contributed this column from YesWicket.)</em>\n
+<em>(Editorâ€™s note: <a href="http://yeswicket.com" target="_blank">Olivier Croisier</a> contributed this column from YesWicket.)</em>

 Enums are a convenient way to represent finite collections of elements : seasons, week days...
 As a consequence, they frequently need to be input or displayed in web applications - and it better be in a I18N-aware way.
-Let's see how easily Wicket can handle this.\n
+Let's see how easily Wicket can handle this.

 <h2>Enums internationalization</h2>
-Throughout this article, we'll use the Seasons Enum as an example :\n
+Throughout this article, we'll use the Seasons Enum as an example :

 <pre lang="java" colla="+">
 public enum Season {
     SPRING, SUMMER, AUTUMN, WINTER;
 }
 </pre>
 Wicket has a powerful hierarchical I18N system : given a logical I18N key (a string), the corresponding translation is first searched for at the current component level, then up its hierarchy - all the way up to the Application root if required.
-To benefit from it, the developer only has to call the getString() method on any Wicket component :\n
+To benefit from it, the developer only has to call the getString() method on any Wicket component :

 <pre lang="java" colla="+">
 String translation = anyComponent.getString(key);
 </pre>
 The first thing we need to do is therefore to devise a way to generate a unique I18N key for each Enum constant.
-The most obvious solution is to use their Fully Qualified Names as a key (eg. "com.yeswicket.wickettips.model.WINTER") ; this should prevent fortuitous name clashes.\n
+The most obvious solution is to use their Fully Qualified Names as a key (eg. "com.yeswicket.wickettips.model.WINTER") ; this should prevent fortuitous name clashes.

-The following code snippet demonstrates how to get an Enum's FQN :\n
+The following code snippet demonstrates how to get an Enum's FQN :

 <pre lang="java" colla="+">
 Season enumValue = Season.WINTER;
 String messageKey = enumValue.getDeclaringClass().getCanonicalName() + "." + enumValue.name();
 </pre>
 In order to avoid copy/pasting this code all around the application, and to be able to easily replace it with another algorithm should the need arise, we'll use the Strategy pattern, where every algorithm is encapsulated in its own class.
-This might seem easy to implement, but keep in mind that every class accessible from a Wicket component will be serialized along with it in the session store... and that's something you will definetely want to avoid.\n
+This might seem easy to implement, but keep in mind that every class accessible from a Wicket component will be serialized along with it in the session store... and that's something you will definetely want to avoid.

 Static methods to the rescue !
-The following class, inspired from java.util.Locale, has a static-only API for its consumers (thus solving the serialization concern) and still allows the underlying algorithm to be changed at will :\n
+The following class, inspired from java.util.Locale, has a static-only API for its consumers (thus solving the serialization concern) and still allows the underlying algorithm to be changed at will :

 <pre lang="java" colla="+">
 public abstract class EnumMessageKeyProvider {
 	private static EnumMessageKeyProvider provider = new DefaultEnumResourceKeyProvider();